 After 5 years since the “HR Excellence in Research” acknowledgement was received, Ikerbasque run a new self-assessment process, to be completed with an external evaluation, in order to set the HRS4R Strategy for the coming years.
 During the self-assessment process in 2016, each of the 40 principles of the C&C were revised and aligned with the reality of Ikerbasque, including the implementation of an OTM-R policy.
 This process was coordinated by the HRS4R Working Group and more information can be found in the Gap Analysis.

-During 2017, Ikerbasque will be externally assesed by the European Commision.
+Ikerbasque has been externally assesed in 2017 by independent experts of the European Commision and, as a result, Ikerbasque has renewed the HR award until 2020.
 This will enable us to implement a new Revised Action Plan (2017-2019).

 OTM-R Open, Transparent and Merit-based Recruitment of Researchers